CryptoAxiom/CryptoAxiom/README.md

 </div>

 ##
-Working as an independant product consultant.
 Using my expertise to help companies ride the wave of generative AI.

-Available for roles as freelance product manager, head of product and fractional product roles.

 **Machine Learning, Large Language Models and building data-driven products**